 - Dijon mustard

-- 1 tbsp. of finely sliced scallions, to garnish
+- 1 tablespoon finely sliced scallions to garnish